 - When all indicators show a possible rise in electricity prices.
 Before an increase in energy prices, there are always some rumors and news about a probable increase in energy prices.
 And when the first provider announces an increase in its energy rates, the others promptly follow suit.
 When there is a likelihood of a spike in electricity prices, the right thing to do is to switch to a fixed-rate electricity plan.

 - Just before the end of your contract with your current provider.
-It is advisable to make the 14 days or less before the contract with your current provider ends.
-If you switch providers before the contract expires, you may incur an early termination fee, and therefore, you need to choose wisely when to terminate your current contract.
+It is advisable to make the switch 14 days or less before the contract with your current provider ends.
+If you switch providers well before the contract expires, you may incur an early termination fee, and therefore, you need to choose wisely when to terminate your current contract.

 - When moving houses.
 If you are moving to a new house or city, this is the right time to relook and assess your energy needs.
 Increase in appliances such as a new heating system, fridge, washing machine, or some added rooms, may change your energy consumption rates.

 Yes, it is possible to change electricity providers in Texas if you owe money unless there is a switch-hold in your current contract.
-A switch-hold is a clause within your electricity contract that bars you from switching providers until you fulfil your obligations.
-If the contract does not have a switch-hold, you are allowed to switch electric companies as long as you pay a deposit to begin a new deal with the new electricity company.
-If for some reason your electricity is already disconnected, you can contact your electric provider and discuss a plan on how you are going to clear the debt over time.
+A switch-hold is a clause within your electricity contract that bars you from switching providers until you fulfill your obligations.
+If the contract does not have a switch-hold, you are allowed to switch electricity companies as long as you pay a deposit to begin a new deal with the new electricity company.
+If for some reason your electricity is already disconnected, you can contact your electricity provider and discuss a plan on how you are going to clear the debt over time.

 If it is possible, it is advisable that you pay whatever you are being owed and switch to a prepaid electricity plan right here at Payless Power.
 Remember that if you don’t pay your bill as agreed, it may impact negatively on your credit score, which will make it even more difficult for you to change to a new provider in the future.

 What Is The Best Way to Switch Energy Providers?